morinim/documents/ga_string_guess/article.md

 **TL;DR**
 Writing from scratch a GAs system is a great learning experience but for a real task don't reinvent the wheel.
-It's not just a matter of subtleties: issues in a fresh implementation could easily go unnoticed because GAs trade fault-tolerance for performance.
+It's not just a matter of subtleties: issues in a fresh implementation could easily go unnoticed because GAs are fault-tolerant by their very nature... at the expence of performance.

 ---